mattpe/wtmp/docs/01-javascript-basics.md

 1. Do the [number guessing game tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash)
     - Use wtmp-starter project, **DO NOT** use `<script>` tags inside html files.
     - Use arrow functions
-1. modify it so that the lowest and the highest numbers (limits) are defined as constants (and can be changed by modifying the values in code).
+1. modify it so that the lowest and the highest numbers (limits) and maximum guess count are defined as constants (and can be changed by modifying the values in code).
 1. add a timer that calculates the total time spent guessing in seconds.
    - TIP: `Date.now()` returns the current timestamp in milliseconds
 1. Show total number of guesses and the time spent when correct number is found